-To support theatre professionals in the region with practical tools, the Horizontes workshop helps theatre professionals to gain experience and skills for the internationalisation of their theatrical projects in the future.
-This workshop is designed exclusively for groups of performing arts, managers and producers with a specific aim to internationalise their work.
+To support theatre professionals in the region with practical tools, the Horizontes workshop helps 14 theatre professionals to gain experience and skills for the internationalisation of their theatrical projects in the future.
+This workshop was designed exclusively for groups of performing arts, managers and producers from the three countries involved with a specific aim to internationalise their work.

 Triángulo Teatro as European Space of Culture

 The selection committee acknowledged a clear and focused project that offers a strong idea of cross-border cultural co-creation.
 The “Triangulo Teatro” project leverages bottom-up exchange of artistic networks in the three countries into a cultural circuit towards sustainable collaboration synthesis.
 The selection committee saw how the project may push the theatre productions’ quality and build joint repertoire and capacities of the theatre communities in the three countries through an integrated yet decentralized co-creation model.

 The project addresses the needs and problems of contemporary theatre production in many places worldwide with a regional collaboration scale model.
 This approach is a potentially replicable model for many other contexts worldwide.
 Furthermore, the project was also considered strong for its inherent joint capacity building through cultural exchange, co-production, co-showcasing and co-organizing.

 The collaboration centres around strong idea of cross-border cultural co-creation.
 The Triángulo Teatro project leverages bottom-up exchange of artistic networks in the three countries into a cultural tour towards sustainable collaboration synthesis.
 EUNIC members spread the open call for participants among their net-works in the three countries, involved dramaturgists from their home countries for co-creation of the plays and are hosting the performances, together with the EU Delegations.
 They also take care of shared com-munication of the project.